roberto-rcj/Microcontrollers-Tricks---Creating-boolean-type-in-C-ANSI/README.md

     unsigned varC:5;
   }pseudoTypes;
   ```
 pseudoTypes is the name of my new type.
-As you can see, I created 3 pseudo types that occupies 8 bits (1+2+5) = 1 byte, and it is intentional!
+As you can see, I created 3 pseudo types that occupies 8 bits (1+2+5) = 1 byte, and this is intentional!

-This struct in the true will prepare my system to allocate an memory space of 1 bit, 2 bits or 5 bits, according to my pseudo variable, BUT, I have yet a pseudo variable (or pseudo type).
+This struct, actually, will prepare my system to allocate a memory space of 1 bit, 2 bits or 5 bits, according to my pseudo variable, BUT, I have yet a pseudo variable (or pseudo type).
 I need to link them to a real type, and I will choose the char type (can be int, float etc... but char is easier for my explanation).

 And in C languagem we have another resource that shares allocated memory spaces....
 UNIONS!
 This is the secret! linking the space memory between the pseudo type and a real type, I can allocate real space using the properties of bit acessing. let´s see: